Back to Investment Fundamentals

 There is an escalating mismatch between the money which has gone into venture and the money coming back out, which has become a source of strain for both venture firms and their investors.

-For each venture-backed company, the goal is to reach a successful “exit,” when the value built by the company is realized through an initial public offering (IPO) or a sale to a strategic or financial buyer, allowing capital to be distributed back to investors.
+For each venture-backed company, the goal is to reach a successful “exit,” when the value built by the company is realized through an IPO or sale, allowing capital to be distributed back to investors.
 The number of successful exits and value of distributions has shrunk meaningfully in the past two years.

 It is much more common for venture-backed companies to be sold to a strategic or financial buyer than to go public.
 But this type of exit has also been impaired, in part because the rise in interest rates has impacted financing costs.
-We can do the math – there are more than 50,000 venture-backed companies, and 1000 or more are added every quarter, yet there were only about 1000 exits of any kind in 2023.
+There are more than 50,000 venture-backed companies, and over 1000 are added every quarter, yet only about 1000 exits of any kind occurred in 2023.

-In fact, the proportion of the value of US venture investments which was distributed back to investors fell below 6% in 2023, the lowest “distribution yield” since the Global Financial Crisis in 2009[7].
-If exits are hard to obtain now, when the economy is strong and the valuations of public technology stocks are surging, what will become of the exit environment if conditions worsen?
-Sluggish distributions are leaving venture investors with less capital available for new commitments.
-As a result of these dynamics, venture fundraising has fallen sharply.
-Less than $10 billion was raised by US venture firms in Q1 2024, far off the pace of almost $50 billion per quarter in 2021 – 2022[8].
+The proportion of the value of US venture investments which was distributed back to investors fell below 6% in 2023, the lowest “distribution yield” since 2009.
+If exits are hard to obtain now, when the economy is strong and public technology valuations are surging, what will happen if conditions worsen?
+Sluggish distributions are leaving venture investors with less capital available for new commitments, and as a result, venture fundraising has fallen sharply.
+Less than $10 billion was raised by US venture firms in Q1 2024, far below the $50 billion per quarter seen in 2021–2022.

 Hard to Access the Best Venture Firms

-Among the thousands of venture capital firms, there is a small group which stands out above the rest for their pedigree, reputation and track record.
-Because the interest in investing with these elite venture firms is so great, they control which organizations are selected to be their investors.
+Among the thousands of venture capital firms, there is a small group which stands out for their pedigree, reputation, and track record.
+Because the interest in investing with these elite firms is so great, they control which organizations are selected to be their investors.
 Often, the preferred investors are foundations and endowments.
-This makes it more difficult for individual investors (or fund of funds managers) to access the top tier of venture capital funds.
+This makes it more difficult for individual investors to access the top tier of venture capital funds.

 Who Should Invest in Venture Capital?

 There is huge dispersion in outcomes from venture investing.
-According to a McKinsey report, the performance of the top quartile of venture funds over the past two decades exceeded the performance of the bottom quartile venture fund managers by more than 20% per year[9].
-Investors who may benefit from investing in venture capital have experienced specialists in the investment team to identify the best ones in advance and must also be seen as desirable limited partners by the venture general partners they select.
+According to McKinsey, the performance of the top quartile of venture funds over the past two decades exceeded the performance of the bottom quartile by more than 20% per year.
+Investors who may benefit from investing in venture capital must have experienced specialists in their team to identify the best funds in advance and must also be seen as desirable limited partners by those managers.

-Large, sophisticated institutional investors such as the large university endowment funds have had the means to participate successfully as venture investors.
-Such an investor will have direct access to the manager, visit the manager’s premises frequently, and spend many months undertaking an in-depth analysis of the people, investment strategy, prior performance, and business operations of a venture manager before making a choice to invest.
+Large, sophisticated institutional investors such as university endowments have had the means to participate successfully as venture investors.
+Such investors have direct access to managers, conduct in-depth due diligence, and review performance and strategy before committing capital.
 If your venture manager selection process is done with this exceptional level of resources, access, and diligence, you might have reason to participate.
-Otherwise, there is a good chance of ending up with an average venture fund portfolio or worse, with the drawbacks discussed here.
+Otherwise, the odds of achieving above-average results are slim.

 Summary

-David Swenson, the masterful Chief Investment Officer of the Yale University endowment once said: “in the absence of truly superior fund-selection skills (or extraordinary luck), investors should stay far, far away from private equity investments[10].”
-His view also applies to venture capital, a category of private equity.
-Individual investors have nothing like Yale’s experience, access, or resources for screening venture managers, and should not attempt to do so.
-Instead, Mr. Swenson argued that for individual investors the emphasis should be on well-constructed portfolios of liquid asset classes at the lowest possible implementation cost.
-We support this approach wholeheartedly.
-As discussed in this paper, the average outcomes obtained by venture investors are disappointing, and individuals are more likely to succeed as investors if they avoid the category altogether.
+David Swensen, the legendary Chief Investment Officer of the Yale University endowment, once said: “In the absence of truly superior fund-selection skills (or extraordinary luck), investors should stay far, far away from private equity investments.”
+His view also applies to venture capital.
+Individual investors lack Yale’s experience, access, and resources for screening venture managers and should not attempt to do so.
+Instead, Swensen argued that investors should focus on well-constructed portfolios of liquid asset classes at the lowest possible cost.
+We agree.
+The average outcomes obtained by venture investors are disappointing, and individuals are more likely to succeed if they avoid the category altogether.

 Disclaimer